DARK CHOCOLATE, MULLED WINE AND BLACKBERRY CAKE

 Handful or fresh or freeze-dried orange segments (optional)

-1. Preheat oven to 170°C fan bake.
-Line 2 x 22cm cake tins with baking paper.
+1. Pre-heat oven to 170 degrees.
+Line 2 x 20cm cake tins with baking paper.

-4. Evenly divide the batter between the tins and dot in the blackberries, pressing them down lightly.
+5. Evenly divide batter between the 2 tins, and dot the blackberries into the mixture, pressing them down lightly.

-5. Bake for approximately 30 minutes or until springy to the touch and a skewer inserted in the centre comes out clean.
+6. Bake for approximately 35 minutes or until springy to the touch and a skewer comes out clean.